 Right to Restrict.
 After a lengthy trial, the association prevailed.
 Mr. Watts appealed and lost.
 The court's rulings are significant: (i) associations have the right to restrict short-term rentals, (ii) boards can impose a reasonable fee to offset expenses associated with renters, and (iii) courts should defer to boards on decisions related to the maintenance, control and management of common areas.
 To read the court's decision, see Watts v.
 Oak Shores.
 (Also see Almanor Lakeside Villas v.
 Carson.)

-Adopting Restrictions.
+30-Day Lease Term.
 A restriction that rentals cannot be less than 30 days is a limitation on usage, not a prohibition, and has been deemed reasonable by the courts.
 (Mission Shores v.
 Pheil.)
 If associations want to restrict or prohibit short-term rentals, they can do so in their rules without amending their CC&Rs.
-Most associations already have provisions in their CC&Rs that give them the authority they need.
-The first, found in many documents, prohibits owners from using their units for hotel-like operations.
-The second prohibits owners from running a business in the development.
-The third is the nuisance provision found in all governing documents.
-And, finally, most documents give boards broad powers to adopt rules and regulations for the benefit of the membership.
+Most associations already have provisions in their CC&Rs that give them the authority they need, such as, members cannot use their separate interests for hotel-like operations.
+Another common restriction prohibits owners from running a business in the development.

 Running a Business.
 The federal government does not consider a vacation renter a hirer of real property generating residential ‘rents.”
 Rather, the income is deemed business income.
 The IRS distinguishes traditional rentals between landlord and tenant from vacation rentals between licensor and licensee.
 While all homeowners who rent are required to report rental income on Schedule E, “Supplemental Income,” Schedule E itself directs homeowners who provide “significant services to the renter such as maid service” to Schedule C or C-EZ, “Profit or Loss From Business (Sole Proprietorship).”
 Most of these short term rentals have professional cleaning services, they keep a fully stocked kitchen, they provide complimentary cable and wireless, toiletries and paper goods; grilling equipment, information on local restaurants and attractions, and other amenities comparable to a hotel.
 “The occupant [of a vacation rental], in exchange for a fee, is given permission to use the property for a short duration.
 It is irrelevant whether the property is a large hotel or a three-bedroom two-bath house.
 If the occupant pays money in exchange for the ability to stay and sleep for a short duration of time, the occupant is a “transient” and the property is a “hotel.”
 (Harrington, Vacation Rentals: Commercial Activity Butting Heads with CC&Rs (2015) 51 Cal.
 Western L.Rev.
 187, 202.)